 4. MORNING, EVENING AND TWILIGHT SKY

 It happens like this, because when solar beam must go through the longest portion of the atmosphere thus the longest wavelengths like red and orange are scattered much more than short wavelengths (like a blue).
-It said to be, that Sun is slightly more reddish during the set than during the rise because of different level of aerosols concentration.
+It said to be, that Sun is slightly more reddish during the set than during the rise because of the different level of aerosols concentration.

-The reddish effect is visible sometimes on the opposite part of the sky during the sunset.
-The purple sky is to be seen alongside the twilight wedge in particular moment just after the sunset or before the sunrise.
+The reddish effect is visible sometimes in the opposite part of the sky during the sunset.
+The purple sky is to be seen alongside the twilight wedge in a particular moment just after the sunset or before the sunrise.
 This is a secondary response of the long wavelengths that comes from the troposphere (this is caused by back-scattering sunlight bouncing off dust particles suspended high in the atmosphere) and it depends on the atmospheric conditions.

-Beside of the belt of Venus we can see the Earth’s shadow (Pic.
-20, 21), that looks blue.
+Beside the belt of Venus, we can see the Earth’s shadow (Pic.
+20, 21), which looks blue.
 This is because the upper atmosphere is the only part of the atmosphere that remains sunlit above the eastern horizon after sunset.
 Thus the sunlight hitting the upper atmosphere is Rayleigh scattered.
 Similarly in case of late twilight when nearly whole sky plunge in the Earth’s shadow the sky remains bluish until total darkness due to Rayleigh secondary scattering, when you are looking in anti-solar direction.